iterative/dvc.org/content/docs/studio/visualize-experiments.md

 <img src="/img/studio/trends.png" alt="drawing" width="300"/>

-## Compare experiements
+## Compare experiments

-To compare different experiements, select two experiements (represented by the commits), and click on the `Compare` button.
-The metrics, parametes and files in the selected experiments will be displayed side by side for easy comparison.
+To compare different experiments, select two experiments (represented by the commits), and click on the `Compare` button.
+The metrics, parameters and files in the selected experiments will be displayed side by side for easy comparison.

 <img src="/img/studio/compare.png" alt="drawing" width="300"/>